lmarenast/django-basics/README.md

 # django-basics
-Course Django for everybody Coursera
+First Course of Django for everybody Coursera